MarkJelic/TEC-1G/Documentation/ioports.md

  - bits 0-7 - LCD data register

 ### Port 05 - 8x8 display latch

 ### Port 06 - 8x8 display latch

 ### Port 07 - GLCD port
-Reserved for future 128x64 Graphic LCD
+ - Reserved for future 128x64 Graphic LCD

 ** Ports 80h to 87h are duplicates of ports 00 to 07.

+## TEC-1G New Ports

+These are new additions to the 1G, not found in previous TEC models.

-### Port FEh - Matrix keyboard input
+### Port FEh - Matrix Keyboard Input

 ** This port is used to read the state of the matrix keyboard, to determine if a key is being pressed or not.
 See the section on the Matrix keyboard for more details on how to use port FEh correctly.